cocos/cocos-docs/en/cocos-service/agc-remote.md

 `clearAll(): void`

-Clears all cached data, including the data fetched from Remote Configuration and the default values passed.
+Clears all cached data, including the data fetched from Remote Configuration and the default values passed in.

 **Example**: